goodblockio/dstor-outpost-quickstart/README.md

 ## Notes

 ### Ubuntu 18.04.4/20.04 does not have a default mapping for Python
 Ubuntu is currently moving from Python 2 to Python 3 as its default Python installation.
-With Ubuntu 20.04, the environment shell script can&#x27;t find &quot;python&quot; because it hasn&#x27;t been mapped to a default Python 3.
+With Ubuntu 20.04, the environment shell script can't find "python" because it hasn't been mapped to a default Python 3.
 To fix this run:
 ```
 sudo update-alternatives --install /usr/bin/python python /usr/bin/python3 10
 ```